 - Crumbled cheese

-- Sprinkle over the minced garlic.
+- Sprinkle the roast all over with the minced garlic.

 - In a small bowl, combine the sea salt, cumin, chili powder, black pepper, oregano, cayenne pepper, and cocoa powder.